'Wavelets, Economics and Politics' by M. Joana Soares and L. Aguiar-Conraria

 Our programs were written in Matlab 2009.b.
 However, we were careful in writing it in such a way that it is fully compatible with version 7.
 Some of our programs make use of functions from the Matlab toolboxes Econometrics Toolbox, Signal Processing Toolbox and Statistics Toolbox.
 This is always explicitly stated in the function and may, in some cases, be very simply replaced by functions written by the user.

-The tests of significance are always based on Monte Carlo simulations.
+Except for the wavelet power, the tests of significance are always based on Monte Carlo simulations.
 The simulations use two different types of methods to construct surrogate series: (1) fitting an ARMA(p,q) model and building new samples by simple bootstrap or (2) fitting an ARMA(p,q) model and construct new samples by drawing errors from a Gaussian distribution.
 In the second option, the surrogates are constructed using the function 'garchsim' (univariate GARCH process simulation) of the Econometrics Toolbox included in MatLab 2009.
 To fit the ARMA(p,q) to the data, we make use of the function 'garchfit' of the same toolbox.

 The user that does not have the Econometrics toolbox can still perform significance tests by choosing an ARMA(p, 0) model with bootstrap.
 In this case, the AR(p) model is estimated by OLS and the code is self-contained and autonomous from the Econometrics toolbox.